 Prior Preferred, First Claim Preferred, or Senior Preferred

-These terms describes the preferred stock that has first claims on any dividend, and on assets if the corporation dissolves.
+These terms describe preferred stock having first claims on any dividend, and on assets if the corporation dissolves.
 Thus, prior preferred stock will have a superior claim over all preferred and common stock, but will still have an inferior status to creditors, including all holders of debt securities.

 Tracking Stock

-The major disadvantage to tracking stock for investors is that there are usually lesser voting rights compared to the parent stock, or even none at all.
+The major disadvantage to tracking stock for investors is lesser voting rights compared to the parent stock, or even no voting rights.

 Transfer Agent and Registrar